dosarf/aweson/README.rst

 ... )
 [{'msg': 'hallo', 'msg_startswith_h': True}, {'msg': 'hello', 'msg_startswith_h': True}, {'msg': 'bye', 'msg_startswith_h': False}]

-- Iterate over dictionary items, receiving dictionaries as argument to Your function just as above, but use the
+- Iterate over dictionaries of the list, receiving each dictionary as argument to Your function just as above, but use the
-  `sub-items <subitems>`_ expression, to compose dictionary content for You, e.g. adding even two keys ( ``"id"`` and ``"verdict"`` ) now, to each dictionary item:
+  `sub-item expression`, to compose dictionary content for You, e.g. adding even two keys ( ``"id"`` and ``"verdict"`` ) now, to each dictionary item: